-This course is designed to assist candidates in applying content from ECE coursework to the daily experiences of teaching in a birth-preschool setting.
-Candidates are expected to apply theory, materials, and research discussed in the coursework, assess applicability, and critique best practices in teaching and learning for young children.
+This course is designed to assist candidates in applying content from ECE coursework to the daily experiences of teaching in a K-3 setting.
+Candidates are expected to apply theory, materials, and research discussed in the coursework, assess applicability, and critique best practices in teaching and learning children in grades K-3.
 The course can be applied toward CDA Subject Areas 5, 6, and 7 (managing an effective program, maintaining a commitment to professionalism, and observing and recording children's behavior), and provides CDA assessment preparation.
 It also counts toward an Arizona ECE endorsement.